xflr6/graphviz/docs/development.rst

 .. tip::

-    In the above, cooperative multiplie inheritance classes reveal their MRO structure and methods are shown in **method resolution order** (MRO), which should be an extension of their dependency relation...
+    In the above, cooperative multiple inheritance classes reveal their MRO structure and methods are shown in **method resolution order** (MRO), which should be an extension of their dependency relation...